 See the monument and tomb of William Henry Harrison, ninth president of the United States, and learn about his life and accomplishments.
 Above the tomb, take in a spectacular panorama of the Ohio River Valley.
 Average visit time: Allow 1+ hours

 Harrison, who became a national hero during his own lifetime, was born in Virginia, but as an adult he settled in North Bend, Ohio, on land overlooking the wide, northward sweep of the Ohio River.
-Here his grandson, Benjamin, the twenty-third President of the United States, was born.
+Here his grandson, Benjamin, the 23rd president of the United States, was born.

-The tomb itself contains twenty-four vaults, containing the bodies of William Henry Harrison; his wife, Betty, who died in 1864; their son, John Scott, father of President Benjamin Harrison; and other members of the family.
+The tomb has 24 vaults containing the bodies of William Henry Harrison; his wife, Betty, who died in 1864; their son, John Scott, father of President Benjamin Harrison; and other members of the family.
 Several sealed vaults are unmarked.

 The William Henry Harrison Tomb Historic Site is managed locally by the Harrison – Symmes Memorial Foundation.